Japan’s Stewardship Code

 Sep 11, 2014

-As alluded to in a previous blog post, in recent history, foreign investors have desired to see improvements made to corporate governance in Japan.
-In order to address such concerns, several amendments were made to the Companies Act earlier this year, including a change to encourage the appointment of outside directors.
+In recent history, foreign investors have desired to see improvements made to corporate governance in Japan.
+In order to address such concerns, several amendments were made to the Companies Act earlier this year.
+These include a change to encourage the appointment of outside directors.
 Our blog article of August 18, 2014 details those changes.
-An additional measure, intended to improve the landscape has been the introduction of the Principles for Responsible Institutional Investors (“Japan’s Stewardship Code”) which draws largely from the United Kingdom’s Stewardship Code adopted in 2010.
-Building on our previous blog post, we thought it may be interesting to briefly consider the contents of the Code and its intended implications for the investment landscape and Japanese economy as a whole.
+An additional measure has been the introduction of the Principles for Responsible Institutional Investors (“Japan’s Stewardship Code”).
+This Code draws largely from the United Kingdom’s Stewardship Code adopted in 2010.
+Let us briefly consider the Code and its implications for the investment landscape and Japanese economy as a whole.

 Japan’s Stewardship Code, which was drafted in accordance with the Japan Revitalization Strategy approved by Cabinet in June 2013, sets out guidance for institutional investors to fulfill their responsibilities to “enhance the medium- to long-term investment return for their clients and beneficiaries by improving and fostering the investee companies’ corporate value and sustainable growth through constructive engagement, or purposeful dialogue, based on in-depth knowledge of the companies and their business environment.”
 It is hoped that this will develop and improve the profitability of the market and contribute to the growth of the economy as a whole.